uscensusbureau/citysdk/docs/citysdk.census.md

 **Parameters**

-**requestIn**: , Compares the geoDefinition against the request.
+**requestIn**: `object`, Compares the geoDefinition against the request.
 Returns false if location variables required by the api are missing.

-**callback**: , Compares the geoDefinition against the request.
+**callback**: `function`, Compares the geoDefinition against the request.
 Returns false if location variables required by the api are missing.